gobber/sklearn-export/readme.md

 This package is based on sklearn port from [https://github.com/nok/sklearn-porter](https://github.com/nok/sklearn-porter).
 I chose to build it because sklearn port saves data in matrix format.
 However, most popular algebra libraries are used to working with vectors.
 Then, sklearn-export saves the sklearn model data in Json format (as column vectors).
 Note that this is a beta version yet, then only some models and functionalities are supported.

+## New features (0.0.4)

+Bug corrections and add support to SVR and LinearSVR.

 ## Support

 |  Class | Details  |